ItsAlvinOmondi/ItsAlvinOmondi/README.md

 Hello, I'm Alvin Omondi
-🌱 Aspiring Developer | Continuous Learner | Problem Solver
-Welcome to my GitHub profile!
+🌱 Aspiring Cybersecurity Analyst | Continuous Learner | Problem Solver Welcome to my GitHub profile!
 I'm at the beginning of my coding journey, passionate about building my skills and creating meaningful projects.

 🚀 About Me